Sonoma Coast AVA

 Sojourn Cellars’ celebrated Tasting Salon concept in downtown Sonoma further promotes the winery’s appealing philosophy with a living room-type setting of cozy furniture and a dining room table (no tasting bar).
 Both Haserot and Bradley join guests for private tasting sessions to share their limited production, highly rated wines.
 The Tasting Salon is certainly unique in its personal approach to wine tasting, and the customers seem to be enjoying themselves as well.

 At a current production level of 5,000 cases, Haserot is comfortable with the size of Sojourn Cellars and would like to only slightly increase the production size in the coming years.
+Please enjoy this month’s special Diamond Wine Club feature, a stellar wine from a legendary winery.

 About the Vineyard